-At the subject advances, concepts needed in this course can be acquired in other courses of the Structural Module (Stochastic Processes, Cooperative and Critical Phenomena).
+At the subject advances, concepts needed in this course can be acquired in other courses of the Structural Module (mainly Stochastic Processes and Cooperative and Critical Phenomena).

 Recommendable

 It is recommended that the student has a basic knowledge on probability theory and statistics, basic numerical integration (Simpson-type rules), numerical solution of differential equations (Euler and Runge-Kutta algorithms), and statistical physics (canonical distribution).